MauroAbidalCarrer/diary_and_notes/objectives.md

     - Contribute to Timeaus devinterp repo
     - contribute to Timeaus projects

+### Get a job!!
+- Send CV to goodfire for fellow ship position
+- Send CV to timaeus for engineering positio (even though it will be closed by then).
+- Send CV to MATS Program

 <!--        - model: -->
 <!--        - preprocessing: -->
 <!--        - training: -->